 8 Trends Covid-19 is Accelerating Across Industries

 Covid-19 is upending a lot of what we considered “normal.”
-It’s ramping up changes predicated to occur not until years from now.
+It’s ramping up changes predicted to occur not until years from now.
 To tackle the next steps for a post-pandemic world, let’s take stock of what’s currently happening around us.

 Which trends have early adopters already been embracing?
 Which new behaviors—expected to gradually materialize in years—have become norms in just a few months?
 Which of these changes are posing more challenges than opportunities, and vice versa?